expo/expo/docs/README.md

 This section walks through the process of updating documentation for an Expo package.
 Throughout this document, we will assume we want to update TypeDoc definitions of property inside `expo-constants` as an example.

+> For more information on how TypeDoc/JSDoc parses comments, see [**Doc comments in TypeDoc documentation**](https://typedoc.org/guides/doccomments/).

 #### Prerequisites

 Before proceeding, make sure you: